 Warning: This article contains images, videos and written content that you may find upsetting.

-Books will be written about the Grenfell Tower disaster, in which at least 80 people lost their lives in Britain’s worst peacetime fire.
+Books will be written about the Grenfell Tower disaster, in which 71 people lost their lives in Britain’s worst peacetime fire.
 This article is not an attempt to comprehensively review events, that can be left to the authors.
 Nor is it a tribute to the North Kensington community’s response, something which is probably beyond Urban Dandy’s skills and possibly the limits of the English language.

 This article is aimed at the many people across London and Britain who have lost touch with the Grenfell story, and presume that order and normality have now replaced horror and confusion in North Kensington.
 It will show that, five months on, this is not the case and provide information on why the area continues to suffer, as well as highlighting the impact of a system of power on the lives of local people.